Transparency · the statistical-audit catalog · every check we run, stated with its limits

 Unlabeled ± spreadA “mean ± value” with no label saying whether the ± is an SD, an SEM, or a CI — they differ by ×√n.Mild

-§05 Beyond arithmetic: the two-engine appraisal
+§05 Beyond arithmetic: the methodological appraisal

 §06 What these checks do not do